ArtemeeSenin/WebAssembly-with-Rust/README.md

 ## Creating a project

-`cargo new --lib utils` and edit lib.rs
+`cargo new --lib utils` and edit lib.rs.

+`cargo install -f cargo-web`

-Compile `cd utils` then `cargo build --target wasm32-unknown-unknown --release`
+Compile `cd utils` then `cargo build --target wasm32-unknown-unknown --release`, `cargo web start --target wasm32-unknown-unknown` but also it os possible to do it like this way: